Family Lawyers Brisbane | Child Custody Lawyers | Brisbane Family Law

 A parenting plan is a less formal way of documenting an agreement.
 Parenting plans are not enforceable however they can be taken into account when determining child custody.
 A parenting plan provides flexibility in the first few months when things are getting settled and allows your children to adjust before finalising anything.

 If you are already in the process and require representation in Family Law Court, we can help you too.
-We work alongside some of the best family law barristers so you can rest assured you will have the best child custody legal representation to protect yours and your children/s legal rights.
+We work alongside some of the best family law barristers so you can rest assured you will have the best child custody legal representation to protect you and your children/s legal rights.

 In Australia, we follow the “best interests of the child” doctrine, which means the child’s best interests are the paramount consideration for the court.
 The court can also take into account literally dozens of factors to determine where the children should reside as their primary residence and which parent should make important decisions in the child’s life like educational, religious, and medical decisions.
 Child custody can also include grandparents or other people concerned with the care of the child.
-Our child custody lawyers in Brisbane will handle your case with care, confidentiality, and compassion that you or your family deserve.
+Our child custody lawyers will handle your case with care, confidentiality, and compassion that you or your family deserve.

 The factors most typically considered: